tomwcodes/Screen-Guardian/memory.md

    - Table layout for displaying products
    - Filter controls styling
    - Mobile-friendly design with media queries
+   - Sticky footer that remains at the bottom of the viewport

 3. **JavaScript Functionality (scripts/main.js)**
    - Filter event listeners for Make, Model, In Stock, and Sort By